George Hernandez: Career

 Hernandez was a member of the William Nicholas Selig stock company, which pioneered filmmaking in Southern California.
 Later, he supported actress Myrtle Gonzalez in a series of popular outdoor adventures.

+His first film, The Sanatarium, was made in 1910, preceding the existence of Hollywood studios.

+Personal life and death

-Hernandez married Anna Dodge.
-He died in Los Angelese in 1922 due to complications after surgery.
+Hernandez married actress Anna Dodge.
+He died in Los Angeles in 1922 due to complications after surgery.